-- $(1) \qquad \text{Mr. William's employment with the Company ended on May 1, 2013.}$ - (2) Mr. Tanenbaum's employment with the Company commenced on April 1, 2013 and he was appointed Chief Operating Officer effective May 1, 2013. - The amounts reported under this column include time-based restricted stock awards and performance-based stock awards (MSUs and PSUs), which are described above under the heading "3.
+- (1) Mr. Tanenbaum's employment with the Company commenced on April 1, 2013 and he was appointed Chief Operating Officer effective May 1, 2013. - (2) Mr. Furbay's employment with the Company commenced on April 9, 2014 and he was appointed Chief Investment Officer on May 6, 2014. - The amounts reported under this column include time-based restricted stock awards and performance-based stock awards (MSUs and PSUs), which are described above under the heading "3.
 Long-Term Incentive Compensation."
-MSUs were granted in 2011 and 2012 and PSUs were granted in 2013.
-The assumptions used in determining the grant date fair values of the equity awards are set forth in Note 7 to our consolidated financial statements, which are included in our Annual Report on Form 10-K for the year ended December 31, 2013.
-In the case of performance-based stock awards, the fair values were determined based on probable outcome.
-The table above shows the dollar value of the PSUs assuming that on the grant date of the awards, the target level of performance was probable.
+MSUs were granted in 2012 and PSUs were granted in 2013 and 2014.
+The assumptions used in determining the grant date fair values of the equity awards are set forth in Note 7 to our consolidated financial statements, which are included in our Annual Report on Form 10-K for the year ended December 31, 2014.
+The table above shows the dollar value of the PSUs and MSUs assuming that on the grant date of the awards, the target level of performance was probable.
 The value of the PSUs and MSUs are dependent on the Company's performance over a three-year period and there is no assurance that the target value of the awards will be earned.
-The maximum dollar value of the PSUs granted in 2013 are as follows: Mr. Brugger \$1,800,000, Mr. Tanenbaum \$337,500, Mr. Mahoney \$600,000 and Mr. Tennis \$412,500. - (4) All other compensation represents the employer 401(k) match, health insurance premiums, life and disability insurance premiums and reimbursement of certain compensatory payments to our executive officers and, for those officers who are also directors, vacations at hotels either owned by us or other hotels.
-The amount for Mr. Williams includes his separation of \$1,962,000 as described above in the subsection entitled "Severance Agreements."
-In addition to the Perquisites and Other Benefits set forth below, Messrs.
-Brugger and Tanenbaum received certain travel benefits in 2013 of less than \$10,000 each.
-The following chart sets forth the perquisites and all other benefits received by our executive officers during 2013.
+The maximum dollar value of the PSUs granted in 2014 are as follows: Mr. Brugger \$1,800,000, Mr. Mahoney \$600,000, Mr. Tanenbaum \$450,000, Mr. Furbay \$450,000 and Mr. Tennis \$412,500. - (4) All other compensation represents the employer 401(k) match, health insurance premiums, life and disability insurance premiums and reimbursement of certain compensatory payments to our executive officers and, for Mr. Brugger who is also a director, reimbursement for lodging, meals and certain other expenses at hotels either owned by us or other hotels.
+In addition to the perquisites and other benefits set forth below, Messrs.
+Brugger and Tanenbaum received certain travel benefits in 2014 of less than \$10,000 each.
+The following chart sets forth the perquisites and all other benefits received by our executive officers during 2014.
+The components of all other compensation for 2012 and 2013 for each of the executives were reported in our 2013 and 2014 proxy statements, respectively.